Entropy bounds for grammar compression: Expanded commentary for Section

 \end{lemma}

-\begin{proof}[Proof of Lemma~\ref{lemma15replacemententropy}] By Lemma~\ref{lem:weakly_non_redundant_op} we can assume that grammar is produced by series of replacements on the starting string $S$, that is we never modify right hand sides of $G$ after adding a rule.
+\begin{proof} By Lemma~\ref{lem:weakly_non_redundant_op} we can assume that grammar is produced by series of replacements on the starting string $S$, that is we never modify the right-hand sides of $G$ after adding a rule.